foosel/foosel.github.io/content/posts/2021-03-12-hello-world/index.md

     alt: The autumn sun seen through some trees, with the bottom covered in leaves
 ---

 It's been a couple years since I last tried to maintain a blog.
-Back then I was still living live as a corporate drone, employed as a Software Architect to consult other people on their IT problems.
+Back then I was still living life as a corporate drone, employed as a Software Architect to consult other people on their IT problems.
 I rarely had anything I could blog about -- either things were under NDA, or they were simply uninteresting.
 Since then my life has been turned completely on its head.
 In late 2012 I got myself a 3d printer, spent my Christmas break to develop a small web interface for it, that grew into a full